 - Whenever you feel overwhelmed or stressed out

 Inevitably, there are moments when we feel overwhelmed, whether at work or at home.
 When that happens, instead of using the usual remedies (social media, a trip to the corner bar, mindless TV, the entire pint of Ben and Jerry’s, drugs, etc.) to tune out what you’re experiencing, why not try tuning in?
 Try using Mindworks’ meditation timer, stop and breathe into awareness for a minute or two, and refresh your mind at any time.

 Mindfulness teaches us that we can observe what’s going on in our minds and bodies without having to react.
 With time, our practice becomes second nature and we come to recognize when we need to just stop, observe, and take a mindful moment.
 This pause can help us cope with stressful situations in a more productive and beneficial way.

 There’s no real consensus about whether choosing evenings as your regular meditation hour is suitable or not.
 For some people, this is the time they can really unwind: the day’s work is done, the kids are asleep, the dog’s been walked, and things are generally quieter.
 If you enjoy evening meditation and are able to remain alert, aware, and focused, this may be the right time for you.

 But if you’re sitting because meditation seems to be a good sedative, think again.
 The core of mindfulness is “mindful,” and you can’t be mindful and aware if you’re dropping off to sleep.
 That said, a short session before bed can be beneficial for those whose main practice time is during the day.
 Even in small doses, meditation reminds the body and soul that sometimes the best thing to do is simply to let be.

-Now that you’ve explored the question of when to meditate, check out our Mindworks Meditation App.
-We offer valuable daily guided meditations as well as a variety of Mind Talks given by renowned teachers.
+Now that you’ve explored the question of what time to meditate, check out our Mindworks App.
+We offer valuable daily Guided Meditations as well as a variety of Mind Talks given by renowned teachers.
 Download the app and start today!